It’s almost normal.

 Also, the space itself it’s exactly run-of-the-mill.
 There are no bare brick walls or exposed lightbulbs here.
 It’s a rich blend of Sicilian & Moorish textures, with three storeys of intricately patterned tiles, hefty slabs of green marble skirting, and warm orche-coloured booth seating.
 Taking up the ground floor is the restaurant, above that is the cocktail bar, and the cherry on top is the private dining room.

 And then of course there’s the man in charge, Ben Tish.
-Aside from having a name that sounds like a snappy drum beat, he’s also the former chef director of the Salt Yard Group and current chef director at The Stafford – home to the delightful Game Bird and the American Bar.
+He’s the former chef director of the Salt Yard Group and current chef director at The Stafford – home to the delightful Game Bird and the American Bar.
 At Norma he’s taken inspiration from the island of Sicily, whose history of being fought over by both Italian & North African states for a few centuries here and there has led to a unique blend of culinary cultures.

 The menu starts you off with ice-packed crudo bar (which you can browse in-person, should you fancy it) where you’ll find wild sea bream with pomegranate & cured roe; some bright red prawns with rosemary & orange; and cherrystone clams with saffron & shallots.